bbauska/UC-Davis-Data-Manipulation-in-JS/README.md

 here?
 I want to do this again.
 I just want to empty out.
 I want to set that back to message.

-Probably could have put this outside the if else statement, so I only have to run it once.
+<p>Probably could have put this outside the if else statement, so I only
+have to run it once.
 I want to do that.
 Then you want to clear out the fields.
 Previously, in our previous example, I wrote a fancy little loop to clear out the fields, but here we only have three fields.
 I&apos;m just